Little Long March: Aftermath

-Down but not out in Hong Kong
+Exile and reorganization in Hong Kong

 Other surviving members were much less fortunate; all became fugitives.
-Zhou Enlai, now seriously ill, unarmed save for a pistol or two and incommunicado save for the company of Ye Jianying (and some say Ye Ting too) made it to Hong Kong, the largest and safest of China's foreign concessions.
-Nie Rongzhen too arrived there.
+Zhou Enlai, seriously ill and carrying nothing more than a pistol or two, cut off from outside communication and accompanied only by Ye Jianying (and possibly Ye Ting), and later joined by Nie Rongzhen, made it to Hong Kong, the largest and safest of China’s foreign concessions.

-Zhang Guotao and Li Lisan holed up in the small fishing port of Tiazugang but soon also arrived in Hong Kong.
-They were made to write reports on the Nanchang Uprising—in Li's case this was preparatory to his taking the blame for the entire episode.
-Disguised as businessmen, they took a passenger liner to Shanghai, there to be held in a safe house on Chungking (Chongqing) Road.
-Eventually they, along with Zhou, were expelled from the Politburo.
+Zhang Guotao and Li Lisan initially sought refuge in the small fishing port of Tiazugang before also traveling to Hong Kong.
+There they were instructed to write reports on the Nanchang Uprising—with Li’s report serving in part to assign him responsibility for the failed operation.
+Disguised as businessmen, they traveled by passenger liner to Shanghai, where they were housed in a safehouse on Chongqing Road.
+Ultimately, both Zhang and Li, along with Zhou Enlai, were expelled from the Politburo.

-Elsewhere
+Other participants

-He Long went home alone after the defeat.
-Reduced from an army commander in charge of tens of thousands of men to a beggar, he was not well received by his family except a few who were already communists.
-He was to raise another 3000 soldier-strong force in his homeland but it too would be wiped out by the Right-KMT (with just over 30 survivors).
-Only a year later would He Long again command a formidable force.
+He Long returned to his hometown after the defeat.
+Once an army commander responsible for tens of thousands of men, he was reduced to poverty and received little support from his family, apart from a few members already sympathetic to communism.
+He later raised another force of about 3,000 soldiers in his home region, but it too was destroyed by the right-wing Kuomintang, leaving just over 30 survivors.
+Within a year, however, He Long had again become the commander of a significant force.

-Other fugitives of the rout at Fengshun included Liu Bocheng, who hooked up with communist sympathisers and was eventually sent to Moscow for military training.
-Lin Biao, incommunicado for a time, returned to the surviving uprising force in flight from hostile locals.
-Guo Moruo sailed to Japan.
+Other participants who fled the rout at Fengshun included Liu Bocheng, who received support from communist sympathizers and was eventually sent to Moscow for military training; Lin Biao, who for a time lost contact but eventually rejoined the remnants of the uprising while fleeing local hostility; and Guo Moruo, who went into exile in Japan.